janboddez/share-on-mastodon/readme.txt

 After activation, head over to *Settings > Share on Mastodon* to authorize WordPress to post to your Mastodon account.

-More detailed instructions can be found on [this plugin's GitHub page](https://github.com/janboddez/share-on-mastodon).
+More detailed instructions can be found on [this plugin's web page](https://jan.boddez.net/wordpress/share-on-mastodon).

 == Changelog ==
 = 0.17.1 =